District Collector Exam

 Ans: There is no condition that you should complete graduation in this particular stream.
 The only condition is that you should complete a bachelor’s course from a UGC-recognized university.

-Ans: Yes, We can become district collectors without giving UPSC Civil Service exam if we apply for the for of deputy collector through state PSC.
+Ans: Yes, We can become district collectors without giving UPSC Civil Service exam if we apply for the form of deputy collector through state PSC.
 Deputy collector is promoted to collector with experience in service.

 Ans: The district collector is the highest official of the revenue department.